yiisoft/db/docs/en/query/where.md

-However, note that [Yii DB](https://github.com/yiisoft/db) never escapes column names, so if you pass a variable obtained from the user side as a column name without any more checks, the application will become vulnerable to SQL injection attack.
+However, note that [Yii DB](https://github.com/yiisoft/db) never escapes column names, so if you pass a variable obtained from the user side as a column name without any more checks, the application will become vulnerable to SQL injection attacks.

-To keep the application secure, either don't use variables as column names or filter variables with allow-list.
+To keep the application secure, either don't use variables as column names or filter variables with whitelist.

 For example, the following code is vulnerable.